Tickets vs. Citations: What’s the Difference?

 How a citation affects your car insurance

-When you get a more severe ticket, you may need to file an SR-22 form with your department of motor vehicles (DMV).
+When you get a more severe ticket, you may need your insurance company to file an SR-22 form with your DMV.
 This form proves that you meet your state’s minimum insurance requirements.

 Secure.
 Free.
 Easy-to-use.